curtjs/aidea/README.md

-# aidea
+# aidea 💡
-For those who lack creativity
+An AI idea generator for those who lack creativity like me.